kongpop10/Chatbot-LLMs/README.md

 2. Open your web browser and navigate to the provided URL (typically `http://localhost:8501`)

 3. Select your preferred model:
-   - Choose between xAI (Grok-Beta) or OpenAI (GPT-4 Turbo) from the sidebar dropdown
+   - Choose between xAI (Grok-Beta), OpenAI (GPT-4 Turbo), or Anthropic (Claude 3 Sonnet) from the sidebar dropdown
    - The interface will update to reflect your chosen model

 4. Start chatting: